GhostDrew11/colacoui/README.md

 since they are easy to manage in django and through props.
 -Read and practice more about django before actually working on the main project because it's an amazing framework.
 I'm glad I discovered it throughout this project.
--Add multiple payment types (bill and coins) and correctly implement card payment
+-Add multiple payment types (bill and coins) and correctly implement card payment -Add constraints on date for card which is only 'MM/YY' make sure or separate it in month and year integer fields which is smarter
+-Make sure the product name entered is always one of those availables